Justin0526/Tikam_Team_BED_SPM_Assignment/README.md

 ---

-### 📅 Appointment Management
+### 📅 Appointment Management With Reminder and Smart Search
 **User Story:**
-_As a senior user, I want to add and view my health appointments, so that I don’t forget important medical visits._
+_As a senior user, I would like to  update and delete my medical appointments, receive timely reminders, so that I never miss any important health appointments and can easily search for them when needed.._

 - Add doctor name, clinic, date/time, and purpose
 - Reminder automatically set to 1 day before and can be customised as well